 Having performed at festivals and other venues worldwide, Anthony has appeared at International Jazz Day (St. Petersburg, Russia and Havana, Cuba), Panama Jazz Festival, Panama Percussion Festival, Sitka Jazz Festival, Monterey Jazz Festival, Toronto Jazz Festival, and the Montreal Jazz Festival.
 He has performed alongside Danilo Pérez, Wayne Shorter, Herbie Hancock, John Patitucci, Joe Lovano, Miguel Zenón, Esperanza Spalding, George Garzone, Luciana Souza, David Binney, Dave Douglas, Jerry Bergonzi, Danny Rivera, Ruben Blades, and Ingrid Jensen, among others.

-As a bandleader, Anthony released his debut album, Chronicles (2014) with the Anthony Fung Quintet, and will release his sophomore album “Flashpoint” (2018) on October 1st, which received a raving 4-star review in Downbeat Magazine.
+As a bandleader, Anthony released his debut album, “Chronicles” (2014) with the Anthony Fung Quintet and will release his sophomore album “Flashpoint” (2018) on October 1st, which received a raving 4-star review in Downbeat Magazine.